 What we do - Introduction

-UPR Info promotes human rights and raises awareness about the Universal Periodic Review (UPR), created by the UN in 2006, through the implementation of four programmes:
+UPR Info promotes human rights and raises awareness about the Universal Periodic Review (UPR) through the implementation of four programmes:

 Our programmes aim at: